The Best Programming Languages To Learn First As A Beginner

 A front-end developer simply needs to know JavaScript (on top of HTML & CSS but you'll pick this up quickly).

-However, once you know that, you can add "power-ups" to your JS skills to make your coding even easier and more efficient.
+You can easily learn to become a front-end dev and get hired.
+Then, you can skill up further and add more to your JS skills to make your coding even easier and more efficient.

-Learning these other front-end frameworks like React or Angular or Vue allow you to build on top of your javascript knowledge.
+Learning these other front-end frameworks like React or Angular or Vue allow you to build on top of your beginner JavaScript knowledge- meaning higher salaries.

-Or you could build realy cool 3D experiences by learning Three.js.
+Or you could build really cool 3D experiences by learning Three.js.

-The key is that starting with a solid foundation in JavaScript allows you to go in so many different directions within the software and web development world depending on your interests or where the best jobs are.
+The key I'm trying to get across here is that starting with a solid foundation in JavaScript allows you to go in so many different directions within the software and web development world depending on your interests or where the best jobs are.

 You can technically be a frontend, backend, or full-stack developer using Python as well, it's just not as common.
 You'll likely just need to learn the Django framework as well.